VR-25/fbind/README.md

 - Upgrader (fbind -U)
 - Uninstaller (fbind -x)

 **v2021.3.4 (202103040)**
 - Better logs
 - Cryptsetup is no longer bundled, but it's still supported.
 Download link and very simple installation instructions are provided.
 - Enhanced wizard.
 - fbind --move shows progress.
 - Fixed auto-mount
 - Fixed unmount issues
 - For now, Magisk is a strict requirement.
 - Other major fixes & optimizations
 - Rebooting is not required after installing/upgrading.
 If`/sbin` is missing (many Android 11 based systems lack it), use the `/dev/.vr25/fbind/fbind` executable until you reboot - e.g., `/dev/.vr25/fbind/fbind -m`.
 - Simplified down to the core to minimize overheard, compatibility and ease maintenance.
 - The order of default text editors is now vim|vi|nano.
 - Updated documentation

+**v2021.11.11-beta (202111110)**
+- Experimental support for recent Android versions
+- General fixes
+- Major optimizations